pandas-dev/pandas/doc/source/user_guide/groupby.rst

 .. ipython:: python

    (
-       grouped[["C", "D"]].agg([np.sum, np.mean, np.std]).rename(
+       grouped[["C", "D"]].agg(["sum", "mean", "std"]).rename(
            columns={"sum": "foo", "mean": "bar", "std": "baz"}
        )
    )

 .. note::

-   In general, the output column names should be unique.
-You can't apply the same function (or two functions with the same name) to the same column.
+   In general, the output column names should be unique, but pandas will allow you apply to the same function (or two functions with the same name) to the same column.

    .. ipython:: python
-      :okexcept:

       grouped["C"].agg(["sum", "sum"])

-   pandas *does* allow you to provide multiple lambdas.
+   pandas also allows you to provide multiple lambdas.
 In this case, pandas will mangle the name of the (nameless) lambda functions, appending ``_<i>`` to each subsequent lambda.